aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to FODS or Online App" h2="Export ODT to FODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used for documents created by OpenOffice or LibreOffice applications.
+It is an open standard for electronic documents and is based on the XML format.
+FODS (Flat OpenDocument Spreadsheet) is a file format used for spreadsheets created by OpenOffice or LibreOffice applications.
+It is also an open standard for electronic documents and is based on the XML format.
+Converting ODT to FODS is necessary when you need to use the data from a document in a spreadsheet.

+<h2>How Aspose.Total helps for odt to fods conversion</h2>

- You can include ODT to FODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to FODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, images, and PDFs.
+It includes APIs for manipulating and converting documents, spreadsheets, images, and PDFs.
+With Aspose.Words for C++, you can easily include ODT to FODS conversion feature within your C++ applications.
+It is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It allows you to export ODT to HTML.
+After that, you can use Aspose.Cells for C++ to convert HTML to FODS.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of features, including creating, editing, and converting spreadsheets.
+Both APIs come under Aspose.Total for C++ package.
+With Aspose.Total for C++, you can easily include ODT to FODS conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}